-- Strongly neutral computations are eliminators whose head positions are strongly neutral, while all other subterms are strongly normal. - Strongly normal values are constructors whose subterms are strongly normal, or strongly neutral values, i.e. variables. - Strongly normal computations are constructors whose subterms are strongly normal, or strongly neutral computations, or computations which reduce to strongly normal computations (backward closure). - Strong head reduction consists of $\beta$ reductions for all eliminators around the corresponding constructors, and congruent reductions in head positions.
+- Strongly neutral computations are eliminators whose head positions are strongly neutral, while all other subterms are strongly normal. - Strongly normal values are constructors with strongly normal subterms or strongly neutral values. - Strongly normal computations are constructors with strongly normal subterms, strongly neutral computations, or computations that reduce to strongly normal computations (backward closure). - Strong head reduction consists of β reductions for all eliminators around the corresponding constructors, and congruent reductions in head positions.

-Additionally, strong reduction requires premises asserting that the subterms that may "disappear" after reduction be strongly normal so that backward closure actually closes over strongly normal terms.
+Additionally, head reduction requires premises asserting that the subterms that may "disappear" after reduction be strongly normal so that backward closure actually closes over strongly normal terms.
 These subterms are the values that get substituted into a computation, which may disappear if the computation never actually uses the binding, as well as computation branches not taken.

-Because we're dealing with CBPV, values have no $\beta$ reductions, so there's no need for head reduction of values as there are no heads.
+Because we're dealing with CBPV, values have no β reductions, so there's no need for head reduction of values as there are no heads.
 Furthermore, there is only one strongly neutral value, so we inline the definition as a variable where needed, but also write it as $v \in \mathsf{SNe}$ for symmetry as appropriate.
 Otherwise, the remaining four judgements are defined mutually below.